tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

     echo export CALICOCLUSTERNAME=$CALICOCLUSTERNAME | tee -a ~/.zshrc
     ```

-    In calico cloud management UI, you can see your own aks cluster added in "managed cluster", you can also confirm by
+    In calico cloud management UI, you can see your own cluster added in "managed cluster", you can also confirm by
     ```bash
     kubectl get tigerastatus
     ```